googlefonts/golos-text/README.md

 ![Golostext](documentation/Golostext.png)

 Golos is a versatile closed sans-serif commissioned by Smena and AIC Media for state and social service websites.
 Golos Text suits perfectly for continuous reading on screen.
-It includes five weights from Regular to Black.
+As a variable font, it includes a weight axis that spans named weight styles from Regular (400) to Black (900).
 Golos was designed by Alexandra Korolkova and Vitaly Kuzmin and released by Paratype in 2019.

 ![Designspace](documentation/Designspace.png)